 I’ll admit, this is a tedious process.
 But gently wiping away tears has been proven to work.

 Commercial Cleaning Products

 Tropiclean face shampoo (the blueberry kind) is soap free and many groomers use it to help rid of tear stains.
-If used often enough SOME clients have reported a lesser extent of tear staining.
+If used often enough some of my clients have reported a lesser tear staining.